bcarrell/seduce/README.md

 This will return a String like this:

-    SELECT * FROM cars WHERE cars.name = "Ford" AND cars.model = "Explorer"
+    SELECT * FROM cars WHERE cars.brand = "Ford" AND cars.model = "Explorer"

+If you pass an array as an argument (like if you're doing an IN query), it'll produce something like this:

+    SELECT * FROM cars WHERE cars.brand IN ("Ford", "Honda")

 #### Full Example